dotnet/AspNetCore.Docs/aspnetcore/fundamentals/file-providers.md

 * `contents` is an `IDirectoryContents`.
 * `fileInfo` is an `IFileInfo`.

 The File Provider can be used to iterate through the directory specified by `applicationRoot` or call `GetFileInfo` to obtain a file's information.
+Glob patterns can't be passed to the `GetFileInfo` method.
 The File Provider has no access outside of the `applicationRoot` directory.

 The *FileProviderSample* sample app creates the provider in the `Startup.ConfigureServices` method using <xref:Microsoft.Extensions.Hosting.IHostingEnvironment.ContentRootFileProvider?displayProperty=nameWithType>: